Instability of Turing patterns in reaction-diffusion-ODE systems: Model examples

 supplemented with zero-flux boundary conditions for the function $w$ and with nonnegative initial conditions, \cite{MKS12}.
 Here, the letters $a , d_c,d_b, d_g, d, D, \kappa_0 $ denote positive constants.

-In the present paper, we focus on a reduced two-equation version of model \eqref{eqc1}-\eqref{eqc3}, obtained by quasi-steady state approximation of the dynamics of $v$.
-Applying the quasi-steady state approximation in equation \eqref{eqc2} (namely, assuming that $v_t\equiv 0$), we obtain the relation $ v={u^2 w}/({d_b+d}), $ which after substituting into remaining equations \eqref{eqc1} and \eqref{eqc3} yields the following initial-boundary value problem for the reaction-diffusion-ODE system
+The theory developed in this paper applies to a reduced two-equation version of the model \eqref{eqc1}-\eqref{eqc3}, obtained using a quasi-steady state approximation of the dynamics of $v$.
+Applying the quasi-steady state approximation in equation \eqref{eqc2} (i.e., setting $v_t\equiv 0$), we obtain the relation $ v={u^2 w}/({d_b+d}), $ which after substituting into the remaining equations \eqref{eqc1} and \eqref{eqc3} yields the initial-boundary value problem for the following reaction-diffusion-ODE system